 Star Trek: Voyager

-Janeway is struggling to survive as an entity wants to feed on her body in this decidedly creepy episode in this episode written by Jeri Taylor and directed by Nancy Malone.
+Janeway is struggling to survive as an entity wants to feed on her body in this decidedly creepy story, written by Jeri Taylor and directed by Nancy Malone.
 This episode follows Janeway’s struggle after she “dies,” and even includes her seeing what she assumes is the spirit of her father.
-If you need a scary episode to celebrate Halloween, you can’t go wrong with this, and if you’re looking for a good episode, Jeri Taylor rarely lets us down.
+If you need a scary tale to celebrate Halloween, you can’t go wrong with this, and if you’re looking for a good episode, Jeri Taylor rarely lets us down.

 Star Trek: Enterprise

-The conclusion of a two part story, with a story and teleplay co-written by Judith Reeves-Stevens, saw Tucker and T’Pol facing a horrifying situation: a baby created from their genes being used as proof for why humans and other alien species should never have children.
+The conclusion of a two-part episode, with a story and teleplay co-written by Judith Reeves-Stevens, saw Tucker and T’Pol facing a horrifying situation — a baby created from their genes being used as proof for why humans and other alien species should never have children.
 While the terrorists are stopped and the day is saved, their baby dies.
 It’s a heartbreaking narrative that shows the power of Star Trek to break our hearts as well as show viewers the best, and worst, of humanity.

 Star Trek: Discovery

-As Burnham wrestles with new discoveries, Pike faces a glimpse of the future in the penultimate episode of season two of Star Trek: Discovery.
+As Burnham wrestles with new discoveries, Pike faces a glimpse of the future in the penultimate episode of Season 2 of Star Trek: Discovery.
 Seeing his own future, Pike opts to choose the good of the many over his own future, establishing himself as one of the greatest Starfleet captains.
-The episode was written by Bo Yeon Kim and Erika Lippoldt, the writing team behind many of Discovery’s episodes, and it gives us an emotional look at Pike, who became a fan favorite during the course of season two.
+The episode was written by Bo Yeon Kim and Erika Lippoldt, the writing team behind many of Discovery’s episodes, and it gives us an emotional look at Pike, who became a fan-favorite during the course of the season.

-"That Hope Is You, Part 2" - Written by Michelle Paradise
+Michelle Paradise, writer, "That Hope Is You, Part 2"

 Star Trek: Picard